 Similar to the scenario approximation method for chance constrained problems, the sampling approach (e.g., \cite{calafiore2005uncertain}) has also been proposed to numerically solve \eqref{eq:robust-prob}.
-Let $\{\xi_1,\ldots,\xi_m\}$ be $m$ independently extracted samples.
+Let $\{\xi_1,\ldots,\xi_M\}$ be $M$ independently extracted samples.
 It is shown in \cite{calafiore2005uncertain} that for any $\tau\in (0,1)$ and any $\vareps\in (0,1)$, if the number of samples satisfies $M\ge \frac{n}{\tau \vareps} -1,$ then the solution to \eqref{eq:chance-prob-smpl} will be a $\tau$-level robustly feasible solution with probability at least $1-\vareps$.
-If $n$ is big, and high feasibility level and high probability are required, then $m$ would be a very big number, and thus \eqref{eq:chance-prob-smpl} has an extremely big number of functional constraints.
+If $n$ is big, and high feasibility level and high probability are required, then $M$ would be a very big number, and thus \eqref{eq:chance-prob-smpl} has an extremely big number of functional constraints.